kanaria69/Mainecoco/README.md

-## What's the best thing about elevator jokes?
-They work on so many levels.
+## What did the hat say to the scarf?
+## You can hang around.
+I'll just go on ahead.